shahzina/Bikeshare/README.md

 ## Hurdles in achieving desired loss- <br>
 1- Matrix math is very important here.
 If the math is not correct the dimensions won't match and there will be errors, also the unit tests will fail.<br>
 2- We won't be able to code the matrix math properly if we don't understand how forward and backward pass work.
-The key to coding it properly is knowing what you're doing.
+The key to coding it properly is knowing what you're doing. <br>
 3- It is also important to learn more about the hyperparameters, how they work together and what effect they have.
 This will help learn how to tune and how much to tune by. <br>